BBA Online Summer Courses

 Topics to be covered include: the American legal system, contracts, the Uniform Commercial Code, property rights, government regulation, and various forms of business organization

-First Session (May 12 - June 21)
+First Session (May 15 - Jun 24)

 3 Credit Hours

 This course provides an introduction to finance.
-It addresses the theory and practice of financial management and the generation and allocation of financial resources.
+It addresses the theory and practice of financial management and the generation and allocation of resources.
 It has three major objectives: 1.
 To provide you with a foundation in the basic concepts of finance, including the time value of money, the role of financial markets, asset valuation, portfolio theory, asset pricing, and the risk-return tradeoff.
 2. To develop your skills in financial analysis, planning, and decision-making.
 3. To expand your awareness of institutions and practices in business and finance.

 Professor Klaas Baks